kietnguyen01/blog/content/posts/2023/september/2023-09-10-report-on-remittance-fees-analysis.md

 ## Summary

 This report summarizes the process and findings of a data analytics project that aims to compare the remittance fees of different cryptocurrencies and stablecoins with traditional methods.
-The project was documented in 15 blog posts by Kiet Nguyen, a data analyst and blogger.
+The project was documented in 15 blog posts.
 The main steps of the project were:

 - Planning the project scope, objectives, and questions
 - Selecting the cryptocurrencies and stablecoins to analyze